How do I charge my vehicle with Bilkraft?

 Which charging chips does Bilkraft support?

-Bilkraft supports most RFID-compatible chips that the charging stations can read.
-Bilkraft has tested and verified that the charging chips provided by EV Norway “Elbilforeningen”.
+Bilkraft supports most RFID-compatible chips that the chargers can read.
+Bilkraft has tested and verified the charging chips from various EV organizatrions and car dealerships are supported.
 Bilkraft does not distribute charging chips.

 How can I register charging chips?